2 dead in charter bus crash in southern Colorado

 PUEBLO, Colo.
 (AP) — A charter bus carrying 15 people ran off a highway after striking a bridge support Sunday in southern Colorado, killing two people and injuring several others, a state patrol official said.

-The bus, with New Mexico license plates, was traveling southbound on Interstate 25 when it struck the bridge structure and veered off the highway about 10 miles (16 kilometers) north of Pueblo, said state Patrol Cpl.
-Ivan Alvarado.
+The bus, with New Mexico license plates, was traveling southbound on Interstate 25 when it struck the bridge structure and veered off the highway about 10 miles (16 kilometers) north of Pueblo, state Patrol Cpl.
+Ivan Alvarado said.

-Three medical helicopters and ambulance crews responded after the 2:40 p.m. accident, he said.

 The identities of the two people killed weren’t immediately known.
 It also wasn’t known how many others were hurt or the nature of their injuries, Alvarado said.